deepsarda/Aeona/README.md

 **A:** Anyone can.

 **Q: How can I contribute**
-**A:** Fork this repository, make yours changes then submit a pull request.
+**A:** Fork this repository, make your changes then submit a pull request.

 ## Special Mention